telicent-oss/grype-action/README.md

 In this scenario the minimum permissions required for this feature to work correctly are `read:packages` and `repo`, and for the `repo` permission it **MUST** pertain to all repositories you wish to access.
-This means that the default GitHub token permissions are generally **NOT** sufficient to use this feature.
+This means that the default GitHub token permissions are generally **NOT** sufficient to use this feature, **UNLESS** all the referenced repositories are public repositories.

 If you provide a custom GitHub token then you **MUST** also customise the `gh-user` input to match the username of the user who generated the GitHub token.